-With a focus on “what’s next” and current consumer trends, The Future of Grocery: Online Grocery, Meal Kits, & Direct-to-Consumer Food is packed with insights about consumer trends, behavior, and motivations to help food producers, retailers, packaging companies, employers, and investors gauge consumer perspectives and find areas for growth in a competitive market.
+With a focus on “what’s next” and current consumer trends, Food Carryout and Delivery in the U.S. is packed with insights about consumer trends, behavior, and motivations to help foodservice operators, food producers, retailers, packaging companies, employers, and investors gauge consumer perspectives and find areas for growth in a competitive market.

-The Future of Grocery: Online Grocery, Meal Kits, & Direct-to-Consumer Food delivers actionable predictions and recommendations designed to guide retailers and investors in making business decisions by providing data and insights about what consumers think about online grocery shopping and what services consumers are using.
+Food Carryout and Delivery in the U.S. delivers actionable predictions and recommendations designed to guide foodservice operators, producers, retailers, and investors in making business decisions by providing data and insights about consumer behavior and what consumers think about foods and beverages and delivery and carryout.

-The Future of Grocery: Online Grocery, Meal Kits, & Direct-to-Consumer Food has numerous tables showcasing numerical survey data on usage rates and consumer demographics and psychographics, as well as numerous marketing photographs.
+Additionally, Food Carryout and Delivery in the U.S. has dozens of tables showcasing numerical survey data on consumer demographics and psychographics and numerous marketing photographs.
 This report goes in-depth on COVID-19 trends affecting the food and beverage market.

-The information contained in The Future of Grocery: Online Grocery, Meal Kits, & Direct-to-Consumer Food was developed from primary and secondary research sources.
+The information contained in Food Carryout and Delivery in the U.S. was developed from primary and secondary research sources.
 Primary research includes interviews with food and beverage market experts; participation in and attendance at food industry events; and extensive internet canvassing.

 Primary research also includes national online consumer polls of U.S. adult consumers (age 18+) conducted on an ongoing basis by Packaged Facts to analyze attitudes of consumers and their relevant food and beverage preferences.

-Survey data from MRI-Simmons are used to analyze the demographics and psychographics of consumers who shop for groceries online.
+Survey data from MRI-Simmons are used to analyze the demographics and psychographics of consumers.